samdoyle182/JavaMetrics/README.md

 User Instructions:
 ===
-Theere is a SAS code program that can be run in SAS.
+There is a SAS code program that can be run in SAS.
 There is also a project report and presentation slide deck that can be utilized to gather information.
 Please do not reproduce the slide deck or report without permission from the project owner.

 Technology Requirements:
 ===